oneapi-src/oneDNN/source/introduction.rst

 oneDNN Graph API extends oneDNN with a unified high-level graph API for multiple AI hardware classes (CPU, GPU, accelerators).
-With a flexible graph interface, it maximizes the optimization opportunity for generating efficientcode across a variety of Intel and non-Intel HW, and can be closely integrated with ecosystem framework and inference engines. oneDNN Graph API accepts a deep learning computation graph as input and performs graph partitioning, where nodes that are
+With a flexible graph interface, it maximizes the optimization opportunity for generating efficient code across a variety of Intel and non-Intel HW, and can be closely integrated with ecosystem framework and inference engines. oneDNN Graph API accepts a deep learning computation graph as input and performs graph partitioning, where nodes that are